 "Maybe," said the farmer.

-Take these lessons into your weekend, and begin resisting the urge to label & judge when it arises.
-It's not hard - you just have to start.
+Take these lessons into your weekend, and stop indulging the urge to label & judge when you notice it arising.
+To do that, you need to strengthen awareness.
+To do that, you need to build a consistent meditation practice.
+To do that, you just have to start.

 note - if you missed our posts from earlier this week, take a minute to catch up: